Which of the following is classified as an account receivable on ... | Study Prep in Pearson+

 1

-Understand the concept of accounts receivable: Accounts receivable refers to amounts owed to a company by its customers for goods or services sold on credit.
-It is classified as a current asset on the balance sheet.
+Understand the concept of accounts receivable: Accounts receivable represents amounts owed to a company by its customers for goods or services sold on credit.
+It is classified as a current asset on the balance sheet because it is expected to be collected within a year.

-Analyze each option provided in the problem: Determine whether each item represents amounts owed by customers for goods or services sold on credit.
+Analyze the options provided: Each option needs to be evaluated to determine whether it fits the definition of accounts receivable.
+Specifically, accounts receivable must involve amounts owed by customers for goods or services sold on credit.

-Option 1: Interest receivable on loans - This represents interest income earned but not yet received.
-It is not classified as accounts receivable but rather as interest receivable, a separate asset account.
+Option 1: 'Interest earned but not yet received' - This is not classified as accounts receivable.
+Instead, it is considered accrued interest income, which is recorded as an asset but not under accounts receivable.

-Option 2: Notes receivable from related parties - Notes receivable are formal written promises to pay a certain amount, often including interest.
-While it is an asset, it is not classified as accounts receivable unless it specifically relates to credit sales.
+Option 2: 'A note receivable due in two years' - Notes receivable are separate from accounts receivable.
+They represent formal written promises to pay and are classified as either current or non-current assets depending on the due date.
+Since this note is due in two years, it would be classified as a non-current asset.

 Watch next